wilson3682/My_NTP_ESP32_Morphing_Clock/README.md

 ## Compatible Development Boards:

-#I'm working on my Own ESP32 Shield o Development Board, but the following are compatible with this project.
+I'm working on my Own ESP32 Shield or Development Board, but the following are compatible with this project.

 ESP32-Trinity from witnessmenow: [ESP32-Trinity](https://github.com/witnessmenow/ESP32-Trinity)